NemishGorasiya/College-Management-System/README.md

 - `fullName` : Full name of the admin.
 (String, Required)
 - `phone` : Phone number of the admin for contact purposes.
 (String)
 - `doj` : Date of joining of the admin.
 -
 - `isActive` : Indicates whether the admin account is currently active.
 (Boolean, Default: true)
-- `﻿profilePicture` : URL or file path to the admin's profile picture or avatar.
+- `profilePicture` : URL or file path to the admin's profile picture or avatar.

 ### Models

     - Student ✅
     - Faculty ✅
     - Admin ✅